elementor/static-html-output/readme.txt

  * publishes a standalone, static html copy of your whole WordPress website
  * removes tell-tale signs your site is running WordPress, making it unattractive to hackers
- * auto-deploy to a folder on your server, a ZIP file, FTP server, S3, GitHub, Netlif, BunnyCDN, BitBucket or GitLab
+ * auto-deploy to a folder on your server, a ZIP file, S3, GitHub, Netlify, BunnyCDN, BitBucket or GitLab
  * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook
  * desktop notifications alert you to when exports are complete